Skip to content

 Key takeaways:

-• A capital gain is the most favourable tax treatment — only a portion of the gain is taxable
+• A capital gain is the most favourable tax treatment — only a portion of the gain is included in taxable income

 • Structure changes everything — share sale vs asset sale = very different tax for the seller

-• The Lifetime Capital Gains Exemption can save hundreds of thousands of dollars — but it requires upstream planning
+• The Lifetime Capital Gains Exemption can protect a major portion of the gain — but it requires advance planning

 • Tax planning starts 12 to 24 months before the sale — not at the last minute